learn-anything/quotes/readme.md

 > Being a millennial is like joining a game of monopoly after all the properties have been bought up.

+> Here’s to the crazy ones, the misfits, the rebels.
+The package makers, the man page writers.
+The rounded windows in Qt mixed with the less rounded windows of GTK.
+The ones who literally see things differently because of missing proprietary fonts.

 > The exercises are phenomenal.
 Though they do range from a stop gap to see if you understand to PhD thesis so it does vary.

 > [His communication is great.
 He's a great communicator.
 Believe me.
 He's communicated with a lot of people and he's top notch.
 Very top notch.
 A lot of people ask him How do you do it? and trust me when I say, he's great.
 And we're gonna have a lot more communication with him in charge, you can bet on that.
 China doesn't even communicate, but I'm telling you, he does it and it's just terrific.](https://www.reddit.com/r/worldnews/comments/5rjv9n/trump_told_australian_prime_minister_refugee/dd7vme2/)